 I don't literally mean how do you start fasting.
 That part is pretty simple you just stop eating and your fast has begun but what you eat leading into a fast can make a big difference.

 For example, if you eat something that's higher in fiber it's gonna put you in a situation where you're a little bit more satiated.

 So I usually recommend consuming a higher fiber meal prior to starting your fast.

 So if you're going to be fasting from let's say 10 p.m. the night before all the way through to maybe 2 p.m. or 4 p.m. the next day at 10 p.m.
 You may want to have a little bit of fiber maybe some psyllium husk maybe some vegetables that have a little bit more fiber because what it's gonna do is it's going to allow you to stay satiated for a longer period of time.

-You’re still gonna get all the metabolic benefits but as far as your hunger is concerned you’re not gonna get these stomach growls you’re not going to get.
+You're still gonna get all the metabolic benefits but as far as your hunger is concerned you're not gonna get this stomach growls you're not going to get.